SwissDataScienceCenter/renku/docs/user/git_tips.rst

-Now lets say you decide your data imports and everything that followed was wrong and you want to go back to "renku dataset create zhvelo", i.e. commit ``f346c1f36f211840b22a63e7fc2c9bfb52616212``, you would do:
+Now lets say you decide your data imports and everything that followed was wrong and you want to go back to ``renku dataset create zhvelo``, i.e. commit ``f346c1f36f211840b22a63e7fc2c9bfb52616212``, you would do:

 .. code-block:: console